flamencist/ldap4net/README.md

 ### GetNativeLdapPtr

-For own implementations or not implemented OpenLdap functions use GetNativeLdapPtr.
+For own implementations or not implemented OpenLdap functions use ```GetNativeLdapPtr```.
 It's provided pointer to native structure LDAP.
 So we can you this pointer in own implementations.
 For example, implement "DIGEST-MD5" authentication

 ```cs